asif-rehan/Applied-Machine-Learning-for-Classification/README.md

 # machine_learning_raw
-Codes and scripts written for machine learning and Neural Networks
+Applied a range of machine learning and Artificial Neural Networks classification algorithms in Python using, Scikit Learn, NumPy, PANDAS and Matplotlib.